All the Light We Cannot See: Battle of Saint-Malo and aftermath

-Thirty years later, Volkheimer finds Jutta, who is now a married math teacher, and gives her Werner's belongings at the time of his death, including the model house that contained the Sea of Flames.
+Thirty years later, Volkheimer receives Werner's belongings at the time of his death, including the model house that contained the Sea of Flames.
+Volkheimer finds Jutta, who is now a married math teacher, and gives her the items.
 He tells her that Werner was last seen in France and may have been in love.
 Jutta travels to France with her son Max to investigate the model and meets Marie-Laure in Paris; she is now working as a marine biologist at the Museum of Natural History.
 Marie-Laure opens the model and finds the key to the grotto.
+She wonders where the gem ended up; whether it stayed in the ocean or whether Werner took it with him.
 The story ends in 2014 with Marie-Laure, now eighty-six years old, walking with her grandson Michel in the streets of Paris.

 Background and writing

 Anthony Doerr (pictured in 2015) is the author of All the Light We Cannot See.

 Anthony Doerr is an author from Boise, Idaho.
 He previously wrote the short story collection The Shell Collector (2002) and the novel About Grace (2004).
 The memoir Four Seasons in Rome (2007) and the short story collection Memory Wall (2010) were released while All the Light We Cannot See was being written.
 Doerr has garnered several awards throughout his writing career, including four O. Henry Awards.
 Doerr has a fascination with science.
 This interest originated from his youth in Cleveland, Ohio, particularly his mother's teachings and their travels into the country.
 This fascination has influenced Doerr's works, including All the Light We Cannot See.

 Doerr drew inspiration for All the Light We Cannot See during a 2004 train ride to meet with his publisher.
 When the train passed through a tunnel, a passenger became frustrated when his telephone call disconnected.
 Doerr thought the passenger did not appreciate the "miracle" of long-distance communication.
 He conceptualized a story set in a time when this would be considered a miracle.
 After the event, he wrote "All the Light We Cannot See" in a notebook.
 At the time, his only idea for the book was a scene of a girl reading to a boy over the radio.

 During a 2005 trip to France, Doerr visited Saint-Malo to promote After Grace.
 U.S. forces nearly destroyed Saint-Malo during World War II, leading to it requiring a lengthy reconstruction after the war.
 Doerr became interested in how, in his words, "a place could so thoroughly hide its own incineration": that the city felt ancient to him, in spite of its destruction near the end of World War II.
 The visit led to him setting the novel in World War II.
 He formulated his scene to have the boy trapped somewhere in Saint-Malo and listening to the girl reading Jules Verne's Twenty Thousand Leagues Under the Seas over the radio.